 clearly demonstrates how building blocks allowable revenue before tax and building blocks allowable revenue after tax for each disclosure year of the next period have been derived using the formulae specified in clauses 5.3.2 and 5.3.3; and

-where data has been computed or derived from other values on the spreadsheet through the use of formulae, makes the underlying formulae accessible.Maximum Allowable Revenues
+where data has been computed or derived from other values on the spreadsheet through the use of formulae, makes the underlying formulae accessible.

+Where the information specified in subclause (2) is included in a CPP proposal in a spreadsheet format-

+the information must be cross-referenced in the text of the CPP proposal document; and

+the spreadsheet(s) must-

+provide cross-references to any CPP information requirement input methodology that the spreadsheet satisfies;

+use terms and labels, consistent with the terminology in the input methodologies;

+identify and explain the source inputs, and outputs, of each spreadsheet;

+produce all of the intermediate outputs, as set out in Part 5, Subpart 3 and Part 5, Subpart 5; and

+demonstrate links and interdependencies between source inputs, intermediate calculations and outputs.

+Maximum Allowable Revenues

 A CPP proposal must contain amounts for-